Josh Lowe Player Props: Rays vs. White Sox

-After going 2-for-4 with a double and two RBI in his last game, Josh Lowe and the Tampa Bay Rays face the Chicago White Sox (who will hand the ball to Dylan Cease) at 4:05 PM ET on Saturday.
+After going 0-for-4 in his last game, Josh Lowe and the Tampa Bay Rays face the Chicago White Sox (who will start Lucas Giolito) at 1:40 PM ET on Sunday.

-In his last appearance, he racked up two hits (going 2-for-4 with a double and two RBI) against the White Sox.
+In his most recent game he had a hitless performance (0-for-4) against the White Sox.

 Josh Lowe Game Info & Props vs. the White Sox